department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/List of contact options.md

 ## When to enable or disable contact options

-If `Category` = `Benefits issues outside the U.S.` Then contact options vary by topic ([see contact rules by topic](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/research/Business%20line%20engagement/List%20of%20contact%20options.md#contact-rules-by-topic))
+If `Category` = `Benefits issues outside the U.S.`
+<br> Then contact options vary by topic ([see contact rules by topic](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/research/Business%20line%20engagement/List%20of%20contact%20options.md#contact-rules-by-topic))

 ## Contact rules by topic